 In future standardisation activities, the following items should be considered:

 Languages that do not presently consider concurrency should consider creating primitives that let applications specify regions of sequential access to data.
-Mechanisms such as protected regions, Hoare monitors or synchronous message passing between coroutines result in significantly fewer resource access mistakes in a program.
+Mechanisms such as protected regions, Hoare monitors or synchronous message passing between threads result in significantly fewer resource access mistakes in a program.

 Provide the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
-For examples, see [1] and [2]. {Editor: [1] and [2] are bibliography references to CSP and Ada Ravenscar.}
+For examples, see [1] and [3]. {Editor: [1] and [2] are bibliography references to Ada (for Ravenscar)_ and to CSP.}